17th June 17

 The Power of Reading project is renowned nationally and internationally for raising reading and writing achievement.
-It is brought to us by the CLPE (Centre for Literacy in Primary Education); an independent charitable trust based in a cosy, book-filled haven near bustling Waterloo.
-The idea behind the project is simple and effective; high quality, engaging texts used as a stimulus for creative writing and resulting in high standards of literacy.
+It is brought to us by the CLPE (Centre for Literacy in Primary Education), an independent charitable trust based in a cosy, book-filled haven near bustling Waterloo.
+The idea behind the project is simple and effective: high quality, engaging texts used as a stimulus for creative writing, resulting in high standards of literacy.

 When selecting texts for the Year 3 class, I was delighted to see a number of picture books recommended for older children.
 Anthony Browne, Quentin Blake, David Almond and Jenny Nimmo are among the authors who feature in the project whose texts are brought alive with vibrant and engaging illustrations.

 As excited as I was to see picture books recognised in the Power of Reading scheme, they are not always given the credit they deserve.
 Many Reception parents express surprise when their child comes home during their first few days of school with a book containing only pictures.
 Their homework task is to ‘tell’ their grown-up the story in the pictures.
 Those with limited language may start by pointing at and naming objects (boy, tree, dog), this may lead on to describing actions (the boy is running), and then eventually adding descriptive, story-telling language (The boy ran as fast as he could to catch the dog).
 Picture books, therefore, form the beginning of a child’s reading education.
 In a picture book, much of the story, including information about character and structure, is conveyed through the pictures.
 A child can begin to appreciate language and its purpose.
 Pictures support a child’s understanding of new concepts and feed their imagination.
 When reading with our young children, the illustrations in a high quality picture book bring the story to life.

 ‘Words are for people who can’t read pictures’.